-For years in which you contribute to both a 403(b) plan and a 457 plan, the information discussed in chapters 2 through 6 does not apply to you.
-You will need to read Chapter 8, Contributing to Both a 403(b) Plan and a 457 Plan.
+If you contributed to both a 403(b) plan and a 457 plan in 2001, the information discussed in chapters 2 through 7 does not apply to you.
+You will need to read Chapter 8, Contributing to Both a 403(b) Plan and a 457

-Worksheets are provided in chapter 11 to help you determine the maximum amount that can be contributed to your 403(b) account each year.
-Chapter 9, Excess Contributions, describes steps you can take to prevent excess contributions and to get an excess contribution corrected.
+Worksheets are provided in chapter 13 to help you determine the maximum amount that can be contributed to your 403(b) account each year.
+Chapter 11, Excess Contributions, describes steps you can take to prevent excess contributions and to get an excess contribution corrected.

-Maximum Amount Contributable (MAC)
+Maximum Amount Contributable (MAC) for 2001